Zakaria: Why Trump won

 - Capitalism, class, culture and communication explain Donald Trump's election victory

 Fareed Zakaria is host of CNN's "Fareed Zakaria GPS."
-This article is adapted from the conclusion to "Why Trump Won," which airs tonight at 10 p.m.
-ET on CNN.
+This article is adapted from the conclusion to "Why Trump Won."
 The views expressed are his own.

 (CNN)The real question of the 2016 presidential election isn't so much why did Donald Trump win, as why did he even get close?